scarletti-ben/template-codespaces-html/README.md

 # Quick Start
 1. Clone the repository, see [Cloning](#cloning-this-template)
+2. Run `npm install` to install all dependencies in `package.json`
-2. Open the server via one of the methods below
+3. Open the server via one of the methods below
     - **Live Server Extension**: Click the button in the bottom right that says "Go Live" or right-click `index.html` and choose "Open with Live Server" and then navigate to `http://localhost:5500`
     - **HTTP Server**: Run `http-server docs -p 8080` in terminal to serve the `docs` directory, or `http-server -p 8080` for the current directory, and then navigate to `http://localhost:8080`
 3. Make changes and you should see them update via the `localhost` address